Parkland KIDSfirst CHIP Perinate

 Filling out the HRA is easy and should take less than 15 minutes to complete.

 Log into your Member Portal and complete the "Children and Adults Health Survey" or "Pregnant Moms Health Survey".

 If you need help with a problem or have a complaint, please call our Member Services at 1-888-814-2352.
 You can also send a written complaint, or a Member Services advocate can write down your complaint for you.

 Dallas, TX 75356

-For more information on the process, timeframes, and next steps, visit Complaints & Appeals.
+For more information on the process, timeframes, and next steps, visit our Complaints & Appeals page.

 What is prior authorization?

 Under medical and prescription drug plans, certain medications may need approval from your health insurance carrier before they’re covered.

 - May be unsafe when combined with other medications

 - Have lower-cost, equally effective alternatives available